Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

 The first two terms, $L_1$ and $L_2$ losses, ensure that our predicted depth map $\hat{d}$ closely matches the ground truth $d_{\text{gt}}$ by penalizing discrepancies.
 The $L_1$ term is less sensitive to outliers and thus promotes robustness, while the $L_2$ term penalizes larger errors more significantly.

-The novel component of our loss function lies in the third term, which encourages the first derivative of the predicted depth map $\hat{d}$ with respect to the input scaleless depth $z$ to generally be close to 1.
-Formally, we define:
+The novel component of our objective lies in the third term, which constrains the first derivative of the predicted depth $\hat{d}$ w.r.t the input scaleless depth $z$ (Eq.~\ref{eq:derivative}) to remain near that of $\hat{d}=z$.

-This regularization enforces that our polynomial fitting function remains approximately monotonically increasing, akin to isotonic regression~\cite{barlow1972isotonic}.
+This regularization enforces that our polynomial fitting function remains approximately monotonically increasing, akin to isotonic regression~\citep{barlow1972isotonic}.
 Generally, within an object or local region, a pixel with a higher initial scaleless depth value should not be assigned a lower final metric depth value compared to a pixel with a lower initial scaleless depth.
 The preservation of ordinal relationships is an inductive bias grounded in the assumption that the MDE model provides a reasonably accurate estimation of intra-object relative depth.

-However, polynomial fitting introduces a large function space, with expressiveness increasing as the polynomial degree $N$ grows, potentially disrupting local monotonic depth ordering if not properly constrained.
-Our regularization term addresses this by encouraging that, on average across the scene, the slope of our polynomial transformation remains close to 1, thus preserving monotonicity within local regions.
-At the same time, since there are fewer measurements between objects, PolyRad is free to correct cross-object misalignments while preserving local depth ordinality.
+Polynomial fitting introduces a large function space, with expressiveness growing with degree $N$, which can significantly and detrimentally disrupt local monotonic depth ordering if unconstrained.
+Our regularization term addresses this by preserving local depth ordinality while still allowing corrections of cross-object misalignments.
+This constraint prevents overfitting of nonlinear transformations to noisy radar data, spurious correlations, and outliers, thereby avoiding the oscillatory behavior that is a known challenge with fitting higher-degree polynomials~\citep{bishop2006pattern}.

-A first derivative close to 1 means that for every incremental change in the input scaleless depth $z$, there is an approximately equal incremental change in the predicted metric depth $\hat{d}$.
-This constraint ensures that our model does not overfit to noisy radar data or introduce spurious corrections by avoiding highly non-linear transformations that could disrupt the monotonicity of depth within local regions.
-Furthermore, this regularization term mitigates oscillatory polynomial curves, a known challenge when using higher-degree polynomials~\cite{bishop2006pattern}.
-Without this constraint of regularity, the polynomial may excessively oscillate due to overfitting, leading to erratic depth predictions in some regions.